Flag matroids with coefficients: Introduction

 \begin{ex*}[Flags of matroid minors] A primary example of a flag matroid on $E$ is of the following form.
 Let $0\leq n_s \leq \dotsc \leq n_1 \leq p$ and $n'=n+p$ be integers and $M'$ be a matroid on $E'=\{1,\dotsc,n'\}$.
 We define $M_i=M'\minor{I_i}{J_i}$ with $J_i=\{n+1,\dotsc,n+n_i\}$ and $I_i=\{n+n_i+1,\dotsc,n'\}$ for $i=1,\dotsc,s$.
 Then $(M_1,\dotsc,M_s)$ is a flag matroid and, in fact, every flag matroid is of this form; see \cite{Kung77}. \end{ex*}

 For the purpose of this introduction, we assume that the reader is familiar with tracts and Baker-Bowler theory; we refer to \autoref{section: Baker-Bowler theory} for a summary.
 Let $\K$ be the \emph{Krasner hyperfield}, whose incarnation as a tract is given by its unit group $\K^\times=\{1\}$ and its nullset $N_\K=\N-\{1\}$.
-Using Baker and Bowler's reinterpretation of a matroid $M$ of rank $r$ on $E$ as a $\K^\times$-class of a Grassmann-Pl\"ucker function $\varphi:E^r\to\K$ (mapping bases to $1$ and dependent sets to $0$) leads us towards the following cryptomorphism for flag matroids, which is \autoref{prop: common flag matroids}.
+Using Baker and Bowler's reinterpretation of a matroid $M$ of rank $r$ on $E$ as a $\K^\times$-class of a Grassmann-Pl\"ucker function $\varphi:E^r\to\K$ (mapping bases to $1$ and dependent sets to $0$) leads us towards the following cryptomorphism for flag matroids, which is \autoref{prop: common flag matroids} and which is essentially known, as explained in \autoref{rem: crypto with base exchange}.

 \begin{propA} Let $\bM=(M_1,\dotsc,M_s)$ be a sequence of matroids $M_i$ with respective Grassmann-Pl\"ucker functions $\varphi_i:E^{r_i}\to \K$.
 Then $\bM$ is a flag matroid if and only if for all $1\leq i\leq j\leq s$ and $x_1,\dotsc,x_{r_i-1},y_1,\dotsc,y_{r_j+1}\in E$,